Waveney Valley line: Accidents

-"A shocking affair occurred at the Harleston Railway Station on Monday Morning.
-An elderly man named Henry Baxter, living at Harleston, was trespassing in the station yard, and while leaning against the new cattle pen walls, next to the metals, was accidentally killed, being crushed against the wall by a Ballast Train, which was shunting.
-An inquest was held at the Railway Tavern on Monday Afternoon, before H.E Garrod, Esq., of Diss, coroner, and a verdict of "Accidental Death" Returned."

 Present day

 The Bungay to Harleston section of the route now forms part of the main A143 road and was opened on 9 November 1983.
 Other sections of the route are now tracks and footpaths.

 The line from Beccles station was partly converted to an industrial estate, reaching the river next to the aptly named Railway Score.
 The remains of the bridge over the River Waveney on the Norfolk side of the river are still visible.
 From the bridge, the trackbed is in overgrown condition and the ballast is still present in places.

-At Ditchingham, the former Silk Mill, later The Maltings served by the railway still survive following redevelopment in 2015 as the Waterside housing development.
+At Ditchingham, the former Silk Mill, later The Maltings served by the railway still survives following redevelopment in 2015 as the Waterside housing development.